serkanyurttapan/WPF_Cs_LINQ_EF_Calendar_Notes/README.md

 C# Language project showing MVVM pattern in simple project: Calendar with Notes.
-The project enable User to store and modify notes or messages according to the calendar dates in VS 2010
+The project enable User to store notes in LocalDB according to the calendar dates in VS 2013

-As now, it consists of 1 project in 1 solution.

-Which includes:
+Solution includes:

--SDF model Data Base, with reqiures VISUAL STUDIO 2010
+-*.mdf Data Base type with Code First approach (reqiures VISUAL STUDIO 2013)

--EF ORM Data mapping to .Net objects

--UnityContainer for ViewModel
+-EF 6.0 for best usage

 -Simple Linq queries